benito-ullas/autonomous_agents/README.md

 3. field.py

 In this program there is a flow field generated using perlin noise.
-And the boids are like particle that are flowing through the flow field
+The boids are like particle that are flowing through the flow field